mikeizbicki/cmc-csci040/project_05_twitter_clone/README.md

     1. the messages should be ordered chronologically with the most recent message at the top
     1. each message should include the user account that created it, the time of creation, and the message contents
     1. at least one message must contain a single quote `'` and a double quote `"`

+        (the purpose of this check is to help you prevent SQL/HTML injection attacks)

 1. Log in
     1. a link to this page should only be visible in your menu if the user is not logged in